Keith Holland: Formula 5000

 In 1971, Holland competed in three races in the Tasman Series with the Mclaren-Chevrolet entered by Road & Track Auto Services.
 He was classified 14th in the title standings with two points.
-He participated in the 1971 British Formula 5000 championship with the McLaren finishing in 16th place with four points from eight races.
+He participated in the 1971 Rothmans F5000 European Championship with the McLaren finishing in 16th place with four points from eight races.
 At the 1971 World Championship Victory Race, Holland was classified 15th, in the McLaren, in a race stopped at 15 laps following a fatal accident to Jo Siffert.

 Holland entered the 1972 International Gold Cup with the McLaren-Chevrolet.
 He did not finish, retiring after 31 laps with broken engine mountings.
 He subsequently participated in the Rothmans 50,000 race at Brands Hatch with a Lola T190 (F5000) entered by Chris Featherstone.
 He qualified in 29th position and thus took part in the main race, for the first 30 qualifiers, where he finished 13th but 12 laps behind.
 At the John Player Challenge Trophy, Holland finished 11th in a Chevron B24 entered by Sid Taylor Racing.
 In the 1972 British F5000 championship, Holland competed in eight races and was classified eighth in the championship with 16 points.
 He achieved two podium finishes and two fastest laps.
 In the 1972 World Championship Victory Race, he finished 11th in a Chevron B24.

-In 1973, Holland finished third in the British F5000 Championship, using both a Trojan T101 and a Lola T190 entered by Ian Ward Racing.
+In 1973, Holland finished third in the 1973 Rothmans 5000 European Championship, using both a Trojan T101 and a Lola T190 entered by Ian Ward Racing.
 He achieved a total of 116 points from 15 races, with wins at Mallory Park and Mondello Park, each with the Trojan.
 He had one further podium finish together with two pole positions and two fastest laps.
 At the 1973 International Trophy, Holland finished 10th with the Trojan and at the 1973 Race of Champions qualified 11th but did not finish due to a rear wing problem.